 Before you start

 This is not a process you can rush without consequences.
 Forced cohabitation before readiness creates stress that shows up as hiding, resource guarding, litter box avoidance, and sometimes permanent aggression.
-Some cats integrate in two weeks.
-Others need two months.
+The ASPCA recommends a minimum of several weeks for most introductions, and some cats need months.
 Neither timeline indicates a problem as long as you’re observing calm behavior at each phase.

 Set up the separate room before bringing the new cat home.
 The resident cat should not have access during setup to prevent territorial marking.